raminAudio/risk_assessment/README.md

   run firstRun.py

-    -- this will ingest existing data then concatenate dataframes --> from practicedata/ and save it in ingesteddata/finaldata2.csv \n
+    -- this will ingest existing data then concatenate dataframes -->

+    from practicedata/ and save it in ingesteddata/finaldata2.csv

-    -- run training.py a logistic regression model --> practicemodels/trainedmodel.sav and practicemodels/scaler.sav  and ingesteddata/train_data_version.txt \n
+    -- run training.py a logistic regression model -->

+    practicemodels/trainedmodel.sav and practicemodels/scaler.sav  and ingesteddata/train_data_version.txt

-    -- run scoring.py the model on test dataset --> practicemodels/latestscore.txt \n
+    -- run scoring.py the model on test dataset -->

+    practicemodels/latestscore.txt \n

-    -- run deployment.py it --> copy data from practicemodels/ to production_deployment and models \n
+    -- run deployment.py it -->

+    copy data from practicemodels/ to production_deployment and models \n

-    -- run diagnostics.py --> reads in from ingesteddata/train_data_version.txt and statistics from practicemodels/
+    -- run diagnostics.py -->

+    reads in from ingesteddata/train_data_version.txt and statistics from practicemodels/

-    -- run reporting.py --> saves practicemodels/confusionmatrix.png using the model from practicemodels/
+    -- run reporting.py -->

+    saves practicemodels/confusionmatrix.png using the model from practicemodels/

 Second,